 "It's not the most romantic date you can go on," Leibrand joked.

-But while Leibrand enjoys seeing her husband every day while overseas, having time together at their Tampa home, where they can pursue hobbies like paddleboarding on Saturday mornings, is what she really treasures.
+But while Leibrand enjoysed seeing her husband every day while overseas, having time together at their Tampa home, together – where they can pursue hobbies like paddleboarding on Saturday mornings, – is what she really treasures.

-She tried to help her mom understand that she signed a contract and agreed to serve the Air Force.
+She tried to help her mom understand that Martinez said she kept repeating to her mom that she signed a contract and agreed to serve the Air Force.
 This, she said, also reminded herself why she was doing this and helped her get on the plane to the Middle East.
-It ended up being one of her best and most interesting deployments, she said.
+It ended which ended up being one of her best and most interesting deployments, she said.

-And sSince then, her son has become increasingly comfortable when she or her husband, an Air Force crew chief, must deploy.
+And sSince then, her son has become is increasingly comfortable when she or her husband, an Air Force crew chief, must deploy. with her and her husband, – who is also in the Air Force and is a crew chief – deploying.

 "This is normal," Martinez said.
 "This is our job.
 And we take pride in that."